mkalognomos/MoviRama/README.md

 # MoviRama
-JamStack Application [Another Movie Catalog]
+Javascript Application [Another Movie Catalog]

 In this project I used the following technologies:

 Html
 Css
 Javascript
-Jquery
+JQuery
 theMovieDB Api